Last updated on: 2/2/2009 9:34:00 AM PST

 Michael Manning, MD, Catholic priest, in his 1998 book Euthanasia and Physician-Assisted Suicide: Killing or Caring?, explained in the Introduction:

-John Deigh, PhD, Professor of Philosophy and Law at the University of Texas at Austin, in his 2002 article "Physician-Assisted Suicide and Voluntary Euthanasia: Some Relevant Differences" that appeared in the Journal of Criminal Law and Criminology, argued:
+John Deigh, PhD, Professor of Philosophy and Law at the University of Texas at Austin, in his 2002 article "Physician-Assisted Suicide and Voluntary Euthanasia: Some Relevant Differences" published in the Journal of Criminal Law and Criminology, argued:

 A second consequence of the common sense point concerns the acts of suicide and submission to euthanasia that would in fact occur as a result of legalization.
 One natural way to understand the thought that killing yourself is harder than having someone do it for you is that killing yourself requires firmer resolve.
 The element of passivity involved in your letting another perform the unpleasant task of putting you out of your misery means that your will is not as active as it would be if you performed the task yourself, and thus weakness or irresolution in the will is less likely to cause failure, less likely to cause an interruption in the lethal action.
 Conversely, then, a completed act of suicide warrants more confidence in its having issued from a will that was strong or resolute than does a completed act of submission to euthanasia.
 Accordingly, though any act by which a person deliberately hastens his or her death raises concerns about its voluntariness, there is less reason to worry, other things being equal, about the voluntariness of suicide than about the voluntariness of submitting to euthanasia...